marielle-lopez/_nology/javascript/loops/README.md

 You have to declare and initialise a variable you want to use as your incrementer.
 This is followed by a condition your increment has to satisfy for the for loop to continue (otherwise the loop exits), and then how your incrementer is updated.

+Use for loops when you know when a loop should end, such as the end of an array.
+On the other hand, use while loops when you don't know when a loop should end, such as brute-forcing a search for a search term.

+### For Loops

 ```js
 for (let i = 0; i < 3; i++) {
   console.log("Hello again!");